juergenweb/FrontendForms/README.md

 ```php
 $field->setRule('phpIniFilesize');
 ```

+Please note: This validator will be added to each input type file automatically.
+You can remove it if you want by using the removeRule('phpIniFilesize') method.

 ### week
   This validation checks if the entered value is in the correct format of a week.